-- Students may only count one of these courses toward the major: 008, 010 or 011.
-SPAN 006A and SPAN 024 will not count toward fulfillment of the major.
-Note that neither AP nor IB credits will be counted towards the major.
+- Students may count only one of these courses toward the major: 008, 010 or 011.
+Note that neither AP nor IB credits will count towards the major.

 - One of the eight credits of advanced work may be taken in English from the courses listed in the catalog under “Literatures in Translation: Spanish” (LITRS) offered by the section.

 - All majors are encouraged to take at least one seminar in the section.
 Students can take a seminar after one advanced course (numbered 040 to 089) or with permission of the instructor.
 Only one seminar in the major will count for two credits.

 - A minimum of four of the eight courses must be taken at Swarthmore College.
 Only two courses taken abroad may count toward the major.

 - Majors must maintain a balance in their overall program, taking advanced work in different historical periods from Spain and Latin America.

 Along with development of analytical literary and cultural abilities, majors are expected to reach an advanced level of linguistic proficiency.
 The Spanish Comprehensive Exam has oral and written components, both entirely in Spanish.